datacarpentry/spreadsheets-socialsci/episodes/01-creating-tables.md

 ## Creating a spreadsheet to hold data

-We typically think of data as tables of data.
+When we usually think of 'data', our mind often thinks of information contained in tables.
 The columns of the table representing variables and the rows of the table representing observations.
 Spreadsheets are very good at recording data in this way.

 ![simple_spreadsheet](../fig/spreadsheet_simple_data_01.png)

 But then we get carried away with the functionality provided by the spreadsheet program and start treating our data table more like a set of notes.

 * we use colour codes to indicate values